lifemikey/objectstorage-swift/FAQ.md

 ## Can a Sub-User Access Object Storage?

-Any Customer Portal user with appropriate permissions may access and interact with Object Storage.
-If permissions have not been granted, the Object Storage menu option will not appear within the Customer Portal.
-To grant or remove permissions for Object Storage, refer to Manage an Object Storage User.
+Any [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} user with appropriate permissions may access and interact with Object Storage.
+If permissions have not been granted, the Object Storage menu option will not appear within the {{site.data.keyword.slportal}}.
+To grant or remove permissions for Object Storage, refer to [Manage an Object Storage User](manage-object-storage-user.html).

-## Can a User Have CDN and StorageLayer Permissions Granted but be Prohibited from Accessing Object Storage?
+## Can a User Have Edgecast CDN and StorageLayer Permissions Granted but be Prohibited from Accessing Object Storage?

 If a user has the Manage CDN Account, Manage CDN File Transfers and Manage StorageLayer permissions granted, the user automatically has access to Object Storage, as well.
 At the current time, granting access to CDN and StorageLayer while prohibiting access to Object Storage, or vice versa, is not an option.